-Fund partners will consider the following criteria, listed in order of relative importance, when reviewing proposals and determining which will receive grant funding.
-Note that this list is not necessarily comprehensive of all factors that considered when reviewing proposals and some criteria might be weighted more heavily than others on a case-by-case project basis.
+Fund partners will consider the following criteria, listed in order of relative importance, when reviewing proposals and determining which proposals will receive grant funding.
+Note that this list is not necessarily comprehensive of all factors that will be considered when reviewing proposals, and some criteria might be weighted more heavily than others on a case-by-case project basis.

 - Program goals: Project aligns with program goals and has specific, quantifiable performance metrics to evaluate project success.
 Project directly advances the priorities of one or more of the funding categories. - Technical merit and budget: Project is technically sound and feasible, and the proposal sets forth a clear, logical and achievable work plan, timeline for implementation and budget.
 Budget is clear, detailed, cost-effective (see Implementation section below) and appropriate for work proposed.
 Project engages appropriate technical experts throughout project planning, design implementation and maintenance. - Spatial Data Project spatial data submitted to NFWF's online mapping tool must accurately represent the location(s) conservation activity(ies) at the time of proposal submission.
 Successful projects will be required to submit improved spatial data for each conservation activity within the period of performance as necessary. - Project location and context: Project occurs in close proximity to or otherwise demonstrates benefits to the major waterways of the system, as listed under the Geographic Eligibility section.
-Green infrastructure installation is located in flood-prone areas identified as priorities by government units or approved land-use or watershed plans.
-Priority will be given to projects that directly benefit and engage low-income communities and communities of color.
-Projects that are not located in or meaningfully benefit these communities will be less competitive. - Community engagement and partnerships: Project engages relevant communities and local stakeholders (e.g. municipalities, NGOs, community organizations, community leaders) project planning, co-design and post-implementation education and engagement to optimize the public use of and benefits to communities generated by the project.
-Project substantiates community partnerships and engagement through letters of support or shared investment in the project, demonstrated by including community partner entities as a match source in the proposal or sub-awarding grant funds requested in the proposal budget to community partners.
+Nature-based solution is located in flood-prone areas identified as priorities by government units or approved land-use or watershed plans. - Partnership and Community Impact The applicant organization partners and engages collaboratively with local community members, leaders, community-based organizations, and other relevant stakeholders to develop and implement the proposed project.
+This ensures long-term sustainability and success of the project, integration into local programs and policies, and community acceptance of proposed restoration actions.
+Partners or communities are enlisted to broaden the sustained impact from the project.
+Describe the community characteristics of the project area, identify any communities impacted, describe outreach and community engagement activities and how those will be monitored and measured.
+Use data to support descriptions and submit letters of support from community partners and/or collaborators demonstrating their commitment to the project and engagement in project activities as proposed. - Matching contributions: Matching Contributions consist of cash, contributed goods and services, volunteer hours, and/or property raised, spent, and acquired for the Project during the Period of Performance.
+Larger match ratios and matching fund contributions from a range of partners are encouraged and will be more competitive during application review.
+If you are concerned about match or wish to discuss potential matching contributions, please contact Traci Giefer at traci.giefer@nfwf.org. - Plan or strategy alignment: Project advances an existing local, regional, tribal, state or federal plan or strategy.
+Applicants are encouraged to align their proposed projects with regional and local efforts and demonstrate how they would complement and connect to other previous and ongoing work in the region in the proposal narrative.
+Types of relevant plans or strategies may include, but are not limited to, watershed plans, municipal or regional domestic action plans, sustainability plans, and nature-based infrastructure strategies.